robotcodedev/robotcode/docs/03_reference/cli.md

 - `--tcp [<ADDRESS>:]<PORT>`

    Run in `tcp` server mode and listen at the given port.
-(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name, port, mode.
+(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name, mode, port.

 - `--pipe-server NAME`

    Run in `pipe-server` mode and listen at the given pipe name.
-(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe-name, port, mode, bind, tcp.
+(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: port, tcp, bind, pipe-name, mode.

-- `--mode [tcp|pipe-server]`
+- `--mode [pipe-server|tcp]`

-   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: tcp, pipe-server.  [env var: ROBOTCODE_MODE; default: tcp]
+   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: pipe-server, tcp.  [env var: ROBOTCODE_MODE; default: tcp]

 - `--port PORT`